agnash/peoples-pixel/README.md

 # The People's Pixel
+This source file is licensed under the terms of the "GPL (v2)" license.
+Please see the file LICENSE.md included in this distribution for licensing terms.

 This project combines a Raspberry Pi and Arduino Uno, along with necessary peripherals, to form a compact system capable of performing user-initiated image capture and presentation, such as would be typical in a "photo-booth" machine.